Alan-Miller/voze/README.md

 #### _Addressing edge cases_

 The "Misspellings" section of the output outputs any lowercase word with no exact dictionary match, assuming it must be misspelled.
 The "Possible Misspellings" section displays words that are capitalized at the start of sentences and do not have an exact dictionary match.
-It ignores capitalized words mid-sentence, assuming they are correctly capitalized proper nouns (which we probably cannot verify with our given toolset), and it ignores sentence-starting words that _do_ have dictionary matches, assuming they are either non-proper nouns or at least correctly spelled proper nouns.
+It ignores capitalized words mid-sentence, assuming they are correctly capitalized proper nouns (which we probably cannot verify with our given tool set), and it ignores sentence-starting words that _do_ have dictionary matches, assuming they are either non-proper nouns or at least correctly spelled proper nouns.
 But without an exhaustive lookup file of proper nouns, the choice seems to be between:

 - _Ignoring_ mid-sentence capitalized words not in the dictionary, assuming they are properly spelled proper nouns,
 - _Flagging_ mid-sentence capitalized words not in the dictionary, assuming they are misspelled